anmud/learntocode/udemy-gatsby/1_backroads-project/020_continuous-deployment.md

 # Continuous Deployment

 When we have our project we can create the `new repo` if it was not created earlier.
-The wto commant we;ll be interested in:
+The wto commant we'll be interested in:
 - setting up the remote url
 - pushing it to that remote url